 - Independent Work.
 Although the tasks we may use in table tasks are the same or similar to independent work, table tasks don't use the same structured teaching, in most cases that independent work systems do.

-Want to Learn More tips and tricks for scheduling?
+Want to Learn More Tips and Tricks for Scheduling?

-Thne you might like my Teaching Plans and Classroom Schedule Manual.
+Then you might like my Teaching Plans and Classroom Schedule Manual.
 It has all the forms and strategies I use for creating classroom schedules that work in special education classrooms.